All candidates are not created equal.

 Albert Brien: "What we don't do is give them a hard time when they're trying to build a store down the street from their corporate office.
 We need to adjust our comprehensive plan to make this clear."

 Cournoyer: "We can't allow ourselves to be so dependent on one business.
 We need to create a flexible cost structure."

 Stella Brien: "We have to work on a plan to bring businesses in as if CVS were already gone."

-In March, the State Department of Administration opted not to approve Woonsocket's Comprehensive Plan, in part because of the position taken by drafters regarding subsidized housing.
+In March, the State Department of Administration opted Woonsocket's Comprehensive Plan, in part because of the position taken by drafters regarding subsidized housing.
 Woonsocket's total low income housing for the elderly, families and special needs residents is at 16.5%, though the state mandates a total of only 10%.
 Officials, however felt that Woonsocket should aim to provide additional units to satisfy the need in the area.

 What is your position on affordable and subsidized housing?

 Mancieri: "We need to take aggressive steps to lower affordable housing."